hylo-lang/GitBooks/Tour/concurrency.md

 ### HTTP server example

 Let's discuss an example that is drawn from real-life, and that covers control flow.
-We are trying to build an HTTP server driver, in wich we need to dispatch work when a new request comes on a new connection.
+We are trying to build an HTTP server driver, in which we need to dispatch work when a new request comes on a new connection.

 {% code lineNumbers="true" %}
 ```swift